Home / Recipes / How To Make Chilli Oil

 Recipe Notes:

-• Chilli Pepper: I use a type of Chinese chili pepper called Er Jing Tiao.
+• Chili Pepper: I use a type of Chinese chili pepper called Er Jing Tiao.
 They are not very spicy but have a strong fragrance.
-You can use any dried chillies and be aware that Thai dried chilies are spicier than Chinese ones.
+You can use any dried chilies and be aware that Thai dried chilies are spicier than Chinese ones.
 If you have access to several types of dried chilies, you can mix them too.

 • Oil: I use canola oil in this recipe.
 You can use other oil.
 Olive oil is a good alternative.
 But it does turn cloudy when you store it in the fridge.